Find a DoctorPatient Portal

 • Lubricating eye drops to relieve dryness and improve comfort

-• Intense Pulsed Light (IPL): Reduces inflammation and helps unclog oil glands
+• Intense Pulsed Light (IPL): Helps reduce inflammation and improve the function of blocked oil glands.

 Your ophthalmologist will tailor treatment to your specific type of blepharitis and may combine therapies for optimal results.